Skip to content

 How to create resilient Excel models using spilling Dynamic Array Formulas for automation purposes – and not just only for SlideFab

 When it comes to programming most coders or programmers accept that code and data need to be separated.
 “Avoiding hard-coding” is a common best practice in this regard.
 Unfortunately, when it comes to Excel this idea hasn’t prevailed yet.
 Even when it comes to VBA coding within Excel many developers still rely on intermingling code into huge XLSB files, wondering why performance and maintainability are so poor.
 However, this post is not about writing VBA add-ins for Excel (using XLAM files).
+Find my opinion regarding using VBA for Excel to PowerPoint automation over here.

 This post is about keeping data and calculation logic (instead of code) separate within mere Excel files.
 Basically an outrageous idea, as “dragging formulas” and “adapting ranges” are instantaneous associations for most Excel users once input data changes.
 I will explain how Dynamic Array Formulas will help to build highly robust Excel models which will adapt to changes in the raw data automatically.